Founding Editor

 William Hughes

-William Hughes is Professor of Literature in English at the University of Macau.
-He is the author, editor or co-editor of twenty books including Beyond Dracula: Bram Stoker’s Fiction and its Cultural Context (2000) and That Devil’s Trick: Hypnotism and the Victorian Popular Imagination (2015), The Historical Dictionary of Gothic Literature (2013), Key Concepts in the Gothic (2018), and the collections Bram Stoker: History, Psychoanalysis and the Gothic (1998), Empire and the Gothic (2003), Queering the Gothic (2009), The Victorian Gothic: An Edinburgh Companion (2012) and – most recently – Suicide and the Gothic (2019), all of which were co-edited with Andrew Smith.
-Ecogothic (2013), which he also co-edited with Andrew Smith, was one of the earliest interventions into the debate which finally brought ecocriticism into dialogue with the Gothic.
-The founder editor of the journal Gothic Studies, he is a commissioning editor for series published by Edinburgh and Manchester University Presses, and his ongoing work includes a further monograph on the pseudosciences and an extended study of the medical and ecocritical implications of zombie pandemics.
+William Hughes, formerly Professor of Literature in English at the University of Macau, is an Honorary Research Fellow at the University of East Anglia, Norwich.
+He is the author, editor or co-editor of many books and articles in the fields of Gothic literature and medical history, including Beyond Dracula: Bram Stoker’s Fiction and its Cultural Context (2000); That Devil’s Trick: Hypnotism and the Victorian Popular Imagination (2015) and The Dome of Thought: Phrenology and the Nineteenth Century Popular Imagination (2022).
+He has also edited a number of reference works including The Historical Dictionary of Gothic Literature (2013; second edition 2026), Key Concepts in the Gothic (2018) and Key Concepts in Victorian Studies (2023) as well as two student guides to Dracula.
+He has co-edited a number of essay collections including Empire and the Gothic (2003), Queering the Gothic (2009), The Victorian Gothic: An Edinburgh Companion (2012) and Suicide and the Gothic (2019), all of which were co-edited with Andrew Smith, and Gothic Britain: Dark Places in the Provinces and Margins of the British Isles (2018) with Ruth Heholt.
+The Vampire: An Edinburgh Companion, co-edited with Nick Groom, was published in 2025.
+Ecogothic (2013), which he co-edited with Andrew Smith, was one of the earliest interventions into the debate which finally brought ecocriticism into dialogue with the Gothic.

 Derek Johnston